nextflow-io/nextflow/docs/dsl2.rst

         }

 Then, the result of the ``my_pipeline`` execution can be accessed using the ``out`` property ie.
 ``my_pipeline.out``.
-When is declared more than one output channels, use the array bracket notation to access each output component as described for the `Process outputs`_ definition.
+When there are multiple output channels declared, use the array bracket notation to access each output component as described for the `Process outputs`_ definition.

-Alternatively, the output channel can be accessed using the identifier name to which it's assigned in the ``emit`` declaration::
+Alternatively, the output channel can be accessed using the identifier name which it's assigned to in the ``emit`` declaration::

          workflow my_pipeline {